nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 # Conclusions

-This is the first time I've ever sand cast.
+This is the first time I've cast in sand.

+Clearly this is a complicated process with many variables and I was definitely winging it.
+The casts were far from perfect and clearly not uniformly consistent.
+I'd chock this up to lack of experience first and foremost but I suspect it has something to do with the fine detail of the object I was using as a positive.
+No doubt lost wax would give much better results.

-I would have loved to have done this project in brass or bronze, but I have no access to a foundry and the temperatures required to liquify those metals are significantly higher than pewter, which is predominantly tin.
+I would have loved to have done this project in brass or bronze, but temperatures required to liquify those metals are significantly higher than pewter which is predominantly tin and I have no access to a foundry.
 Even brass or bronze alloys require 1500 degrees or so to flow, as opposed to the 500 degrees or so for pewter.